lucasolivo/Pokedex/README.md

 Update 8/5: Added EXP groups and the "heal" command to heal your party of Pokemon to max HP.
 Added logic to gain exp out of Pokemon Battling.

+Update 8/12: Implemented some abilities that trigger upon attack from a Pokemon.
+Added the set command to set the ability of a Pokemon to a chosen one.